-Ready to practice with me?
-I'll teach you to correctly pronounce 115 English words with silent consonant letters.
-These are common, everyday English words and I'm going to teach you how to pronounce them accurately and naturally!
+Are you ready to practise with me?
+I’ll teach you to correctly pronounce 115 English words with silent consonant letters.
+These are common, everyday English words and I’m going to teach you how to pronounce them accurately and naturally!

 Well hey there!
 I’m Emma from mmmEnglish!
 In today’s pronunciation lesson, we’re going to practise English words with silent letters in them.
 It’s true, silent letters are cheeky little buggers.
 They always confuse my students and they’re always tripping them up.